AkramKalaee/XEvoDomain/README.md

 ---

-## Overview

-Autonomous driving systems operate in complex environments where undesirable behavior may only emerge under specific combinations of environmental and system conditions.

-XEvoDomain addresses this challenge by directing test generation toward **critical execution paths** and progressively learning the **behavioral regions** associated with the system's behavior.

-The framework combines:

-* **White-box testing** to exploit internal execution information
-* **Critical-path analysis** to identify interaction-intensive execution paths
-* **Multi-objective evolutionary search** using NSGA-II
-* **Behavioral-region learning** to guide the search iteratively
-* **Surrogate models** to improve search efficiency
-* **Rule learning** to characterize undesirable behavioral regions

-The central idea is to move from simply generating diverse scenarios toward systematically exploring **where and under which conditions the autonomous system exhibits undesirable behavior**.

----

 ## 🎯 Key Contributions

 ### 1. Behavior-Oriented Test Requirements

-XEvoDomain introduces a behavior-oriented criterion for identifying test requirements based on **critical execution paths**.

-A path with more interactions with the surrounding environment is considered more critical because it exposes a larger portion of the system's behavior.
+XEvoDomain identifies test requirements based on **critical execution paths**.
+Paths involving more interactions with the environment are considered more critical because they expose a larger portion of the system's behavior.

 ### 2. Critical-Path Boundary Coverage

-The framework introduces a boundary-oriented criterion for measuring how effectively generated tests explore the domain of a target critical path.
+The framework introduces a boundary-oriented criterion to measure how effectively generated tests explore the input domain associated with a target critical path.

 ### 3. Learning-Guided Multi-Objective Search

-XEvoDomain combines behavioral-region learning with **NSGA-II** to progressively guide the evolutionary search toward critical and failure-prone regions.
+XEvoDomain combines behavioral-region learning with **NSGA-II** to progressively guide evolutionary search toward critical and failure-prone regions.

 ### 4. White-Box Behavioral Guidance

-Instead of relying only on observable input/output behavior, XEvoDomain exploits internal execution information, including critical paths, to provide more precise search guidance.
+Instead of relying only on observable input/output behavior, XEvoDomain exploits internal execution information, including critical execution paths, to provide more precise search guidance.

 ### 5. Ensemble Rule Learning

-Multiple rule-learning models are used to characterize behavioral regions and guide subsequent exploration, providing broader coverage than relying on a single rule-learning model.
+Multiple rule-learning models are used to characterize behavioral regions and guide subsequent exploration, providing broader behavioral exploration than relying on a single model.

 ---

 ## 🔬 Testing Approach

-The XEvoDomain testing process can be summarized as:
+The overall testing process can be summarized as:

 ```text
 Initial Test Population